 - When you add support for Apple Pay to your app or website, use a banner or additional messaging before the checkout process to announce that you now accept Apple Pay.

-- When you add support for Apple Pay to your app or website, announce it through your marketing channels (email, notification, social media, etc.).
+- When you add support for Apple Pay to your app or website, announce it through your marketing channels (email, notification, social media, and so on).

 - Make the banner or additional messaging actionable so that your customers can start using Apple Pay in your app or website with only a tap.
 If you don’t have this capability, let your customers know how they can start using Apple Pay.